 but does not include a strata scheme the strata plan for which provides that section 3AB does not apply to the scheme.

-[Section 21A inserted by No. 61 of 1996 s.
+[Section 21A inserted: No. 61 of 1996 s.
 16.]

 21B.
 Division only applies to single tier strata schemes